 Oftentimes, small meals and larger kibble might be the answer, rather than an underlying cause, and your vet will advise you on how to prevent this from happening in the future.

-Follow along at our Wide Open Pets Facebook!
+For medical articles, follow along at our Wide Open Pets Facebook!

-This article was originally published December 23, 2019.
+This article was originally published May 23, 2022.